We’ve recovered millions for victims with traumatic spinal cord injuries

 How do you cope?
 You will have thoughts, feelings and questions, such as –

-Our quadriplegic spinal cord injury lawyers understand that losing the control and sensation of one’s body for toileting, mobility, sexual activity, and, in general, to be independent, allows one to maintain a certain life style, which is an important element in how we perceive ourselves during the grieving process.
+Our quadriplegic spine injury lawyers understand that losing the control and sensation of one’s body for toileting, mobility, sexual activity, and, in general, to be independent, allows one to maintain a certain life style, which is an important element in how we perceive ourselves during the grieving process.
 Even more importantly – we understand your worry about who and how will you pay for your care after suffering a quadriplegic injury, for your rehabilitation, supplies, your transportation or your home, or apartment.

 Who will pay for all of the things you are used to if you are not able to get back to work, and make a regular income?

 Unfortunately most people do not understand the incredible living costs, the medical and rehabilitation costs and the overall needs over the course of a quadriplegic victim’s entire life.
 Fortunately, our spinal cord injury lawyers routinely work with economists and experts that can quantify the lifetime costs for victims of quadriplegic spinal cord injuries.
 We work with some of the Province’s best doctors, occupational therapists and accountants who can help narrow your needs and associated costs, which can easily range from $5,000,000 to $15,000,000 dependent on the age of the victim.
-Our Spinal Cord Injury Lawyers understand that compensation can no doubt restore some routine, reduce worry and instill a sense of anxiety-free peace to their daily lives as they and their loved ones face the struggles and challenges of coping with their new day-to-day reality, even if it can never make them fully whole.
+Our law firm understands that compensation can no doubt restore some routine, reduce worry and instill a sense of anxiety-free peace to their daily lives as they and their loved ones face the struggles and challenges of coping with their new day-to-day reality, even if it can never make them fully whole.

 After a quadriplegic injury, it’s very difficult to think clearly.
 You will be filled with anxiety, worry and you’ll find a tremendously difficult to handle many emotions that you will feel.
 You will feel difficulty feeling your body accurately because of the onset of nerve damage.
 For example, you may feel that your legs are not straight when they really are.
 When you’re sitting up you might feel like you’re leaning over.
 You might feel like your body, below your neck is almost like a floating balloon – or you might feel limbs move when they actually are not.
 New feelings like this can no doubt add to your grief and worry.